-Format: Each of projects represents approximately three to six weeks of concentration.
-Students present their work for an individual critique by the instructor and the group.
+Format: Students present their work for an individual critique by the instructor and the group.
 Participation in group discussion is considered a crucial element of every class.
 Expressing ideas in a clear, non-judgmental way is an essential tool in the collaborative process.
 Each student's work is critiqued at every class.
 Students are expected and required to attend every class for the entire set of presentations, not just their own.

 Expectations: This is a rigorous course.
-You will need to budget at least three to five hours per week outside of regularly scheduled class time to complete the homework assignments in addition to the requirement that you complete 30 hours of mandatory lab time in the Theatre Scene Shop or on the crew of an NCT production over the course of the semester.
+You will need to budget at least three to five hours per week outside of regularly scheduled class time to complete the assignments.